olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

-entities are normally pretty good at not losing these records, but unless you are much more organized than I it's probably a challenge to keep track of what imaging you've had, where you had it, and how to access the datai.
+entities are normally pretty good at not losing these records, but unless you are much more organized than I it's probably a challenge to keep track of what imaging you've had, where you had it, and how to access the data.
 The same issue pops up if you move countries, your radiology clinic goes out of business, et cetera.
 Bytes can last a lot longer than governments if you treat them right.

 ## Imaging formats

-From the inception of any new technology until a critical mass of entitites realize it's a good idea, there will be as many different imaging formats as their are equipment manufacturers or software companies.
+From the inception of any new technology until a critical mass of entities realize it's a good idea, there will be as many different imaging formats as their are equipment manufacturers or software companies.
 Fortunately, medical imaging is pretty important and has been around for a while.
 The stone age lasted from whenever someone first